harshagrwl/Aidable/README.md

 # Aidable
-A web application which takes in live audio speech recording as input, converts it into text and displays the relevant Sign Language animations.
+A complete Web based system which helps the us bridge the communication gap between hearing disabled and normal people using the Indian Sign Language.

 >- Front-end using HTML,CSS,JavaScript.
 >- Speech recognition using JavaScript Web speech API.